Wells & Sewage Disposal Systems

 - Review and approval of subdivision plats to be served by individual wells and/or septic systems

-- Site evaluations for the potential installation of Innovative and Alternative (I&A) Septic Systems where conventional septic systems will not work
+- Site evaluations for the potential installation of Innovative and Alternative (I&A) Septic Systems where conventional septic systems cannot be installed

 - Routine monitoring of I&A systems